Last updated on August 24th, 2023 at 09:29 am

-It may be nothing more than a bit of nervousness, but it could also be caused by something serious.
+It may be nothing more than a bit of nervousness.
+It could also be caused by something serious.

 As you’ll learn, cat shaking can have many causes, so it’s not a sign you should ignore.

-Fortunately, I’m here to talk about why your cat is shaking and what you can do to stop the shakes.
+Fortunately, I’m here to talk about why your cat is shaking and what you can do to stop the shaking.